Extended Few-Shot Learning: Exploiting Existing Resources for Novel Tasks: Learning with Auxiliary Data

-This section describes our masking model, which is designed to maximize the benefits of pseudo shots by filtering their irrelevant information.
-Our masking model further refines the embedded features by comparing pseudo shots with support set feature embeddings and masks the irrelevant parts of pseudo shot features.
+Although basic embeddings improve the accuracy, as shown by our experiments in~\cref{sec:results}, their performance is mediocre, especially when the pseudo shots and auxiliary classes are semantically distant.
+To maximize our gain, we design a masking module that compares the features of the support set and pseudo shots, and learns to filter the irrelevant information in pseudo shots.

-For both pseudo shots and support images, we use a mean aggregator to calculate a single representation that allows us to compare them against each other.
-Let $f_\phi(x)$ be of shape $(C^*, W, H)$ where $C^*$, $W$, and $H$ are the number of channels, width, and height of the feature embedding, respectively.\footnote{{To avoid confusion with the set of support classes, we use $C^*$ rather than the conventional $C$ to denote the number of channels.}} The mean aggregator transforms the dimensions as
+To avoid computationally expensive pairwise comparisons between support set and pseudo shots, we compare the prototype of each support class with the prototype of the corresponding pseudo shots.
+For each support class $c$, we use a mean aggregator over basic embeddings to calculate the prototypes.
+Let basic embeddings, the output of $f_\phi$, be of shape $(C^*, W, H)$ where $C^*$, $W$, and $H$ are the number of channels, width, and height of the embeddings, respectively.\footnote{{To avoid confusion with the set of support classes, we use $C^*$ rather than the conventional $C$ to denote the number of channels.}} In each episode, the mean aggregator transforms the dimensions as

-where $K^*$ equals $K$ and $K'$ for support images and pseudo shots, respectively.
-Next, we define $f_\theta$.
-As input, $f_\theta$ takes the concatenated features for each class, and its output shows the similar parts between pseudo shot and support sample feature embeddings.
-We denote the mask for each class with $m_c$ which is equal to $\sigma(f_\theta(\operatorname{cat}(a_c, a_{c'})))$. $a_c$ and $a_{c'}$ are the mean-aggregated features for support samples and pseudo shots, respectively.
-The sigmoid function, $\sigma$, gives us the final mask with values in the $[0, 1]$ interval: